Specialist Music Technology

 Education & Further Opportunities

-Students may also be able to access the academic enrichment program, NOVA, and Specialist Touch Football.
+Students may also be able to access the academic enrichment program, ACHIEVE, and Specialist Touch Football.

 In upper school, students can select an ATAR or VET pathway depending on their career aspirations and abilities.